TuckerWarlock/ollama-docker/docs/USAGE.md

 make chat
 ```
 Then ask:
-- "Review this Python function for bugs: [paste code]"
+- "Review this function for bugs: [paste code]"
 - "Explain what this SQL query does: [paste SQL]"
 - "How can I optimize this algorithm?"